 Please bring a copy of your confirmation email to the event.
 Registered but don’t have your confirmation email on hand?
 Please visit the check-in table outside the lecture hall to gain access to the lecture.

 How do I get to the lecture?
 Where do I park?

 The majority of our lectures are located in Kane Hall, on the University of Washington Seattle campus.
 Plan your visit.

 Is the event being recorded?

 Graduate School Public Lectures are audio recorded and are made available for in-library use only in the UW Media Arcade.
-Select lectures are also rebroadcast as part of KUOW’s Speakers Forum.
+Select lectures are available on our YouTube channel, some for a limited time after the lecture.
 Please note that processing time for audio recordings may take up to 4 months.